rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

         }

 * When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
 You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
 This happens because we can not detect that the device is a printer until the device is paired.
 It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.

+###Supported Zebra Printers
+Only printers listed in supported models in Zebra [SDK description](https://www.zebra.com/us/en/products-services/software/zebralink/zebralink-multiplatform-sdk.html) (click "Compatible Printers" link) are supported for use with this API.
+For example, the QL 320 (old model) is __not__ supported but, QLn320 and QL320 plus __are__ supported.